 As discussed above, PYTHIA offers a variety of leading-order merging schemes.
-This allows for a test of the robustness of merged predictions, beyond assessing the uncertainty due to schemespecific parameters.
-The main task for a leading-order merging scheme is to produce an inclusive event sample that provides a simultaneous tree-level prediction for observables depending on any number of jets $\leq n$ .
+This allows for a test of the robustness of merged predictions, beyond assessing the uncertainty due to scheme-specific parameters.
+The main task for a leading-order merging scheme is to produce an inclusive event sample that provides a simultaneous tree-level prediction for observables depending on any number of jets $\leq n$.
 This entails removing any overlap between the tree-level calculations for $\leq n$ partons.
-The second main task is to provide a smooth transition between the "well-separated region" ( $Q(\Phi_n) > Q{MS}$ ) described by (reweighted) tree-level results, and the "soft/collinear region" ( $Q(\Phi_n) < Q{MS}$ ) described by the parton-shower radiation pattern.
-Internal merging schemes in PYTHIA also ensure that the self-consistency of the PYTHIA event-generation chain is intact.
+The second main task is to provide a smooth transition between the "well-separated region" ($Q(\Phi_n) > Q{\rm MS}$) described by (reweighted) tree-level results, and the "soft/collinear region" ($Q(\Phi_n) < Q{\rm MS}$) described by the parton-shower radiation pattern.
+Internal merging schemes in PYTHIA also ensure that the self-consistency of the PYTHIA eventgeneration chain is intact.

-CKKW-L multi-jet merging is the oldest tree-level merging scheme implemented in PYTHIA.
-It allows both standard-model and BSM core processes, to which multiple several colour-charged partons or W bosons are added.
+CKKW-L multi-jet merging is the oldest tree-level merging scheme implemented in Pythia.
+It allows both standard-model and BSM core processes4, to which multiple several colourcharged partons or W bosons are added.
 Lepton and hadron-collider processes are accepted.
-The resulting tree-level samples are combined with each other and the default parton shower by employing the merging formula where the showers $S(O, \Phi_n; < Q{MS})$ of all but the highest-multiplicity event sample fill in emissions below the merging scale $Q{MS}$ .
-The main challenge of CKKW-L merging lies in the correct calculation of the weights $w_n^{PS}$ .
-Their calculation in PYTHIA ensures that the value of the weights is identical to the all-order weight the shower would had attached to the state $\Phi_n$ , had it produced the state internally.
-This requires the construction of all possible parton-shower histories, and an admixture of the (history-dependent) weight factors identical to that of the shower [162].
+The resulting tree-level samples are combined with each other and the default parton shower by employing the merging formula

+4Note, though, that no attempt is made at diagram removal or subtraction for colour-changed BSM resonances where the showers $S(O, \Phi_n; < Q{MS})$ of all but the highest-multiplicity event sample fill in emissions below the merging scale Q{MS} .
+The main challenge of CKKW-L merging lies in the correct calculation of the weights w_n^{PS} .
+Their calculation in PYTHIA ensures that the value of the weights is identical to the all-order weight the shower would had attached to the state Φ_n , had it produced the state internally.
+This requires the construction of all possible parton-shower histories, and an admixture of the (history-dependent) weight factors identical to that of the shower [143].